carlos-castano/Nbchat/README.md

 ## Developer's Note

 This was my summer project for 2024, just before starting my third year of Applied Data Science.
 It’s my first project involving JS, CSS, and Flask—all of which were new to me.
-Although it is not a professional product, it is good enough for me to use it personally over other tools, as it allows the use of powerful models without limitations of use and at virtually no cost (if you use the 4o series).
+It may not be a polished product, but it meets my personal requirements, offering the advantage of using powerful models without significant limitations and almost no cost (if you use the 4o series).
 I hope you find it useful as well.

 Enjoy!